oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

     Example: ["ocid1.nsg.oc1.phx.unique_ID"]
 * `nlb_ip_version` - (Optional) (Updatable) IP version associated with the NLB.
 * `reserved_ips` - (Optional) An array of reserved Ips.
+NLB supports reserved public ip, reserved private IP and reserved IPv6.
+Customer can pass 3 reserved IP ocids, with all items unique, and a maximum of 1 allowed for each entity type: public-ip, private-ip and IPv6 Note that NLB does not support changing an IP’s lifecycle state between ephemeral and reserved if the IP is already assigned to the NLB.
+While this type of lifecycle state change is supported by VCN IPs even when the IP is assigned to a resource, such changes will not be recognized or reflected by NLB.
-    * `id` - (Optional) OCID of the reserved public IP address created with the virtual cloud network.
+	* `id` - (Optional) Ocid of the Reserved IP (Public IP, Private IP or IPv6) created with VCN.

-        Reserved public IP addresses are IP addresses that are registered using the virtual cloud network API.
+		Reserved IPs are IPs which are already registered using VCN API.

-        Create a reserved public IP address.
-When you create the network load balancer, enter the OCID of the reserved public IP address in the reservedIp field to attach the IP address to the network load balancer.
-This task configures the network load balancer to listen to traffic on this IP address.
+		For public Network load balancers, customer can create a reserved Public IP and/or reserved private IP and/or reserved IPv6 and pass the OCID's in the reservedIps array field to attach the IP addresses to the network load balancer during create For private Network load balancers, customer can create a reserved Private IP and/or reserved IPv6 and pass the OCID's in the  reservedIps array field to attach the IP addresses to the network load balancer during create

-        Reserved public IP addresses are not deleted when the network load balancer is deleted.
-The IP addresses become unattached from the network load balancer.
+		Reserved IPs will not be deleted when the Network Load balancer is deleted.
+They will be detached from the Network Load balancer.

-		Example: "ocid1.publicip.oc1.phx.unique_ID"
+		Public IP Example: "ocid1.publicip.oc1.phx.unique_ID" Private IP Example: "ocid1.privateip.oc1.phx.unique_ID" IPV6 example: "ocid1.ipv6.oc1.phx.unique_ID"
 * `security_attributes` - (Optional) (Updatable) ZPR tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"oracle-zpr": {"td": {"value": "42", "mode": "audit"}}}`
 * `subnet_id` - (Required) The subnet in which the network load balancer is spawned [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `subnet_ipv6cidr` - (Optional) IPv6 subnet prefix selection.
 If Ipv6 subnet prefix is passed, Nlb Ipv6 Address would be assign within the cidr block.
 NLB has to be dual or single stack ipv6 to support this.